 Veterinary physiotherapy is a science based profession, which takes an holistic approach to each patient by providing functional assessment following veterinary referral.
-Physiotherapy for animals can be used alongside veterinary care to help in the treatment or long-term management of many musculoskeletal or neurological injuries and conditions.
+Veterinary Physiotherapy can be used alongside veterinary care to help in the treatment or long-term management of many musculoskeletal or neurological injuries and conditions.
 It can assist rehabilitation of the animal, with the aims of reducing pain, improving movement, and restoring normal muscle control and function.
-Physiotherapy can also be used for performance development of the animal athlete, helping to try to minimise the risk of injury whilst maximising the performance of competitive or working animals – NAVP.
+Veterinary physiotherapy can also be used for performance development of the animal athlete, helping to try to minimise the risk of injury whilst maximising the performance of competitive or working animals – NAVP.

 During each session, I will watch your animal walk and trot up as standard.
 If you are concerned about an aspect of your horses ridden work or work at the canter then it is essential that I am able to look at these gaits as well; providing it is safe to do so.
 In some horses, issues are only identified at the canter or under saddle which is why it is so important that these gaits are not forgotten.
 Following dynamic assessment, I will palpate and identify restrictions in range of motion (ROM) throughout the horse/dogs body.
 This provides me with a complete picture about your animal before beginning any physiotherapy so that I can provide a service that is going to be of the greatest benefit to your animal.
 On completion of the session, I may leave you with follow up exercises, simple massage or stretches if I feel that your animal will benefit from.